elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-understanding-cognitive-processes-like-memory-and-attention-improve-learning-outcomes.md

 url: /learn/education-studies/questions/how-can-understanding-cognitive-processes-like-memory-and-attention-improve-learning-outcomes
 score: -1.0
 related_article1:
-    id: 160135
+    id: 160051
-    title: How do digital and traditional note-making methods compare, and what are the advantages of each?
+    title: >-
+        What barriers might hinder critical thinking, and how can they be overcome?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-digital-and-traditional-notemaking-methods-compare-and-what-are-the-advantages-of-each
+    url: /learn/education-studies/questions/what-barriers-might-hinder-critical-thinking-and-how-can-they-be-overcome
 related_article2:
-    id: 160141
+    id: 160136
-    title: How can study groups be effectively organized to achieve group goals?
+    title: >-
+        What are active reading techniques, and how do they enhance comprehension?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-study-groups-be-effectively-organized-to-achieve-group-goals
+    url: /learn/education-studies/questions/what-are-active-reading-techniques-and-how-do-they-enhance-comprehension
 related_article3:
-    id: 160316
+    id: 160066
-    title: What are effective note-making techniques, and how do they aid in information retention?
+    title: >-
+        What are the different types of assessments, and how can students prepare effectively for them?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-effective-notemaking-techniques-and-how-do-they-aid-in-information-retention
+    url: /learn/education-studies/questions/what-are-the-different-types-of-assessments-and-how-can-students-prepare-effectively-for-them
 related_article4:
-    id: 160281
+    id: 160364
-    title: How can students effectively communicate within the university system to enhance their academic experience?
+    title: >-
+        What role does educational psychology play in understanding student behavior and enhancing learning environments?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-students-effectively-communicate-within-the-university-system-to-enhance-their-academic-experience
+    url: /learn/education-studies/questions/what-role-does-educational-psychology-play-in-understanding-student-behavior-and-enhancing-learning-environments
 related_article5:
-    id: 160596
+    id: 159965
-    title: What role does educational psychology play in understanding student behavior and enhancing learning environments?
+    title: >-
+        What are the key elements of preparing for a presentation, and how can practicing delivery improve performance?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-role-does-educational-psychology-play-in-understanding-student-behavior-and-enhancing-learning-environments
+    url: /learn/education-studies/questions/what-are-the-key-elements-of-preparing-for-a-presentation-and-how-can-practicing-delivery-improve-performance
 ---

 &nbsp;